lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 2. In **Author.js**, import `useParams` from `'react-router-dom'` and use it to get the value of the route param you defined in the previous step.
 Display this value in between the `h1` tags we've provided.
 To test that your code works, navigate to `/authors/ + YOUR_NAME` in the URL bar.
 You should see your name displayed on the page.

-Hint: To get the value of a particular dynamic segment, use destructing assignment like so:
+Hint: To get the value of a particular URL parameter, use destructing assignment like so:

 ```js
 const { nameOfDynamicSegment } = useParams()